grokify/grokify.github.io/src/scrum_scrumalliance-renewal.md

 ## The Renewal

-The Scrum Alliance dashboard provided a nice progress meter which was updated in near real-time after completing content on the website.
-Watching this meter indicated progress was moving faster than I thought it would be at 0.25 SEU per article.
+The Scrum Alliance dashboard provided an informative progress meter, updated in near real-time after completing content on the website.
+Surprisingly, I made faster progress than expected, earning 0.25 SEU per article.
+By the time I completed my renewal, my dashboard indicated significant progress, and I successfully updated my certification, which was now active once more.

+This is what my dashboard looked liked part way through the process.

 ![]( cert_scrum_scrum-master_scrumalliance_certified-scrum-master--csm_2012-12-14_renewal-progress.png)